 "Resident" means a tenant who has occupied a lot in a park for nine months or more.
-(Amended by Stats.
-1992, Chap.
-310 (AB 3074, Wyman), eff.
-1/1/93)

 799.32 DEFINITION OF TENANT

 "Tenant" means the owner or operator of a recreational vehicle who has occupied a lot in a park for more than 30 consecutive days.